d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-api.md

 ### Tuner

-Finally, we need a component that runs the scheduler / searcher and does some book-keeping of the results.
+Finally, we need a component that runs the scheduler/searcher and does some book-keeping of the results.
 The following code implements a sequential execution of the HPO trials that evaluates one training job after the next and will serve as a basic example.
-We will later use *Syne Tune* for more sophisticated distributed HPO cases.
+We will later use *Syne Tune* for more scalable distributed HPO cases.

 ```{.python .input  n=7}
 %%tab pytorch